Is Social Housing Profitable in 2025? (Facts & Figures)

 • Victims of domestic violence or other forms of abuse: These individuals might be prioritised for social housing as a means of providing them with a safe and secure living environment.

-Who Can Invest in Social Housing Properties?
+Who Can Invest in Social Housing?

 1. Corporate Investors